According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Eye crops, also known as comfort drops, rewetting drops, or artificial tears, can be suggested as a way to treat contact lens-related dry eye.
 While their effect is temporary, their moisturizing effect on the eyes can alleviate symptoms, and some brands can provide longer-term relief.

-If you wish to try this route, it is very important to schedule a consultation to discuss it, so the doctor can provide advice on which eye drops can be used while wearing contacts, and which brand is likely to yield the best results.
+If you wish to try this route, it is very important to schedule a consultation to discuss it, so we can provide advice on which eye drops can be used while wearing contacts, and which brand is likely to yield the best results.

 Often, people are wary about talking to their eye doctor about contact lens-related dry eye, due to fear that they will be told they can no longer wear contact lenses.
 Today, however, there are plenty of options available, so it is unlikely you will be told to stop wearing contacts altogether.
 If you are experiencing dry eye symptoms, contact Amplify EyeCare Chattanooga at (423) 710 3965 to schedule a consultation today!
 Patients with dry eyes visit our clinic from all over Tennessee, and we are proud to be a leading provider of dry eye care for patients from Hixson, Chattanooga, Cleveland, and Middle Valley.